eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/historic_series.rst

 That is, every data that refers to a time after this value will not be displayed.
 *Now* means the current time.
-Be aware that the current time is not the maximum time that could be set up to see the data, but setting a time bigger than *Now* could (obviously) not have data points in the higher time frames.
+Be aware that the current time is not the maximum time that could be set up to see the data, but setting a time later than *Now* would (obviously) not show any data points in the later time frames.

 Statistics kind
 ---------------
-Check common parameters explanation :ref:`statistics_kind_parameter`.
+Check the common parameters explanation :ref:`statistics_kind_parameter`.

 Quick explanation of the data displayed
 ---------------------------------------